Servbot91/Ascension/README.md

 	- ### Placement Mode

-		Formally known as gauntlet mode.
 		Placement mode allows a performer to battle up tiers to find their place in your DB.
 This can accelerate priming your database and giving performers a VIP pass out of low tier hell.
 When selecting this mode you are presented with the option of 6 different performers to choose from.
 Furthermore, launching a Ascension on a performer page will start the plugin in placement mode, switching to champion mode will maintain this login.

 	- ### Champion Mode